sneakysneak/docs/pages/connector-authentication/magento-2.md

 ### Bulk Endpoints

 To use bulk methods such as Bulk Update Product you must enable/install asynchronous functionality and RabbitMQ on your Magento instance.
 More information can be found [here](https://devdocs.magento.com/guides/v2.4/rest/bulk-endpoints.html).

+### Webhooks

+If you wish to use webhooks with **Magento 2** we have a dedicated **Magento 2 Webhooks** Connector, along with a plugin to install in your Magento instance.

+More information can be found here: [https://docs.cyclr.com/magento-2-webhooks-connector](https://docs.cyclr.com/magento-2-webhooks-connector#magento-2-webhooks-setup)